 For some proper comfort food by the fireplace, why not make your chili cheese fries?
 This is a tin foil dinner that works perfectly when you’re camping, thanks to the minimal fuss and mess.

-When you're out camping, you can quickly tire of the same old breakfast foods, so why not add some French toast to the menu?
+You can quickly tire of the same old breakfast foods when camping, so why not add some French toast to the menu?
 This is an excellent camping food idea, a simple french toast recipe!

 Spicy Chicken Ramen